mgawan/mhm2_staging/docs/mhm_guide.md

 `mhm2.py -r lib1.fastq,lib2.fastq`

 A list of all the command line options can be found by running with `-h`.
-Some of these have a short form (a single dash with a single character and a long form, starting with a double-dash).
+Some of these have a short form (a single dash with a single character) and a long form (starting with a double-dash).
 In the options described below, where both a short form and a long form exist, they are separated by a comma.
 The type of the option is indicated as one of `STRING` (a string of characters), `INT` (an integer), `FLOAT` (a floating point value) or `BOOL` (a boolean flag).
 For `BOOL`, the option can be given as `true`, `false`, `yes`, `no`, `0`, `1`, or omitted altogether, in which case the option will be `true`, and if an option is specfied, the `=` must be used,